Thealexbarney/XenobladeSave/README.md

 If the save is from a new game plus, a flag at 0x87 will be set.

 ####Save Location
-The current map the player is in is stored as 4 bytes at 0x2e. for example, 0x00010001 is Colony 9, and 0x00040002 is the Ether Mines.
+The current map the player is in is stored as 4 bytes at 0x2e.
+For Example, 0x00010001 is Colony 9, and 0x00040002 is the Ether Mines.